nvpro-samples/gl_cadscene_rendertechniques/README.md

 - **indexedmdi**
 Similar to uborange we make use of all data stored in a bigger buffers in advance.
 It doesn't make this data "static" you can always update the portions you need, but there is a high chance a lot of data is the same frame to frame.
 This time we do not bind memory ranges through the OpenGL api, but let the shader do an indirection and only pass the required matrix and material indices.
 For the matrix data we use GL_TEXTURE_BUFFER as it's particularly well for high frequency / potentially divergent access.
 We typically have far more matrices than materials in our scene.
 For material data it's a bit "ugly" to use lots of texelFetch instructions decoding all our parameters, it's much easier to write them as structs and store the array either as GL_UNIFORM_BUFFER or GL_SHADER_STORAGE_BUFFER.
-The latter should only be used if there are very high frequency changes and divergent shader access likely.
+The latter is only recommended if you have divergent shader access or exceed the 64 KB limit of UBOs.
 To pass the indices per-drawcall we make use of GL_ARB_multi_draw_indirect and "instanced" vertex attributes as described at [GTC 2013 on slide 27](http://on-demand.gputechconf.com/gtc/2013/presentations/S3032-Advanced-Scenegraph-Rendering-Pipeline.pdf).
 Therefore this renderer requires two additional buffers: one encoding our object's matrix and material index assignments and one encoding the scene's drawcalls as GL_DRAW_INDIRECT_BUFFER.

-> **IMPORTANT Note**: In a more complex real-world rendering system (not the simple setup of this sample) a **hybrid approach is highly recommended**, where the parameter index like "indexedmdi" is used for matrices but uborange bind is used for materials.
-It was not implemented here, but would be a better compromise when sorting for materials first.
+A hybrid approach, where the parameter index like "indexedmdi" is used for matrices and uborange bind is used for materials, was not yet implemented, but would be a good compromise.

 The following renderers make use of the **NV_command_list** extension.
 In principle they **behave as "uborange"**, however all buffer bindings and drawcalls are encoded into binary tokens, that are submitted in bulk.
 In preparation to drawing the appropriate stateobjects are created and reused when rendering (one for lines and for triangles).
 While stateobject capturing is not crazy expensive, it is still best to cache it across frames.